Loading...

 So these are so tiny, like dust.

-So the lava will cool first, probably, and form a layer of solid rock.
+So the lava will cool first probably and form a layer of solid rock.

 And then on top of that, that ash cloud will then drop and a layer of ash will form on top, which will be the next layer of the volcano.

-So you can imagine actually two layers of rock are added every time the volcano erupts, first layer being the lava cooling, the second layer being the ash cooling.
+So you can imagine, actually, two layers of rock are added every time the volcano erupts.

-Right, time for a quick check now.
+Right time for a quick check now.

 Can you name the feature x?
-Well done, it's an ash cloud.

-Time for a practise task now.
+Time for a practice task now.

-I'd like you to add the name of the features labelled.
+I like you to add the names of the features labeled.

-So I've actually labelled lots of features on here but I haven't named them.
+So I've actually labeled lots of features on here.

 I described them but not named them.

-Could you please just add the name to each one?
 Feel free to pause the video now to give yourself time.

-Well done, everyone.
+(no audio) Well done everyone.

 Great effort.